Easy Hurricane Supply List:

 Hear me on one thing before you dive in, y’all.

-What happened in 2018 with Hurricane Michael was unfathomable, except it wasn’t.
+What happened in 2018 with Hurricane Michael and then in 2022 with Ian was unfathomable, except it wasn’t.
 Even 1s and 2s can be catastrophic, so why anyone expects anything different amazes me.
 It’s not so much about the numbers, but about common sense and safety first.
 If a mandatory evacuation is issued, or if your particular circumstances warrant it, just go.
 Don’t be the hero who tries to protect your stuff.
 If a tree is going to smash through your kitchen, it’s going to happen with or without you there.
 You do not want to be the person waiting for five days on your roof for a helicopter ride because you didn’t evacuate when you were told to.

 The worst thing in the world is waiting until it’s too late to leave and then realizing, oh yeah, Grandma’s oxygen tank needs ELECTRICITY and we don’t have any.
 Well, sorry about your family, Granny.
 Scooter never did have any common sense.

 If you don’t have to evacuate, but a storm is imminent, you’re in for a loud and scary ride.
 Even if the storm doesn’t hit directly!
 Neither Matthew nor Irma hit Jacksonville directly.
 The winds we had were barely tropical storm force.
 And yet, many folks lost their homes entirely, thousands faced catastrophic flooding (like my parents!) and trees crushed plenty of homes and cars.
 Imagine if we’d actually been hit by the full force.
 (You don’t have to imagine too hard.
-Just look at what happened in the Caribbean last yea, to Florida in 2018 and The Bahamas in 2019.)
+Just look at what happened in the Caribbean, to Florida in 2018, The Bahamas in 2019 and the west coast of Florida in 2022.)

 Hurricane Supplies List*